Foliran/Mathespiel/README.md

 Have fun!

-(I think I just won this game a handful of times, and I do not remember how I did it, so if you figured out a nice strategy, you have my respect!)
+(I think I just won this game only a handful of times, and I do not remember how I did it, so if you figured out a nice strategy, you have my respect!)